Behind the Scenes in Slaughter-Houses: Background

 Horace Francis Lester was born in 1853 in Bombay.
 He was the son of Frederic William Lester, who was a Major-general of the Bombay Artillery.
 Lester attended the University College in Oxford and became a barrister-at-law in 1879.
 Professionally, he made several legal writings, and was a contributor to the weekly satire magazine Punch.
 He also wrote several fictional works, including the 1887 parody Ben D'Ymion, the 1888 murder mystery Hartas Maturin, and the 1888 future war novel The Taking of Dover, before writing the pamphlet Behind the Scenes in Slaughter-Houses.
 He died four years after the publication, in 1896.

-The representative of the Humanitarian League, which published Lester's exposé, Reverend John Verschoyle, was also a member of the Model Abattoir Society, a council that Lester was the founder of.
+The representative of the Humanitarian League, which published Lester's exposé, Reverend John Stuart Verschoyle, was also a member of the Model Abattoir Society, a council that Lester was the founder of.
 On the concealment of the activities within the slaughterhouse, it was reported that the public had condemned the "pariah class" slaughtermen and that the "lads and little boys" had become curious, peering through the fences and banging at the doors, at establishments in Deptford and Islington, among others.

 This led Lester to write the slaughterhouse exposé, which he justified because he believed that "meat-eaters had a moral obligation to understand the "demoralization of character" that was a necessary step in the provision of meat," according to the cultural historian and food writer Paula Young Lee in her 2008 work, Meat, Modernity and the Rise of the Slaughterhouse.
-For his contributions to writing on the subject of London slaughterhouses, the president of The Vegetarian Society Henry S. Salt refers to Lester as an expert in his 1921 autobiographical work, Seventy Years Among the Savages.
+For his contributions to writing on the subject of London slaughterhouses, Henry S. Salt, a president of the Vegetarian Society, refers to Lester as an expert in his 1921 autobiographical work, Seventy Years Among the Savages.